jokay/docker-ccu-historian/README.md

 ### Configuration

-These Enviorment varibables must be set for the first start:
+These environment variables must be set for the first start:

 | ENV field               | Values           | Description                          |
 |-------------------------|------------------|--------------------------------------|